luanarau/akibi_bot/README.md

 # akibi_bot
-time-managment Bot for akibi company
+time-managment Bot for akibi company (using youtracker RESTapi)